isMandyCoding/Learn-to-code-javascript/README.md

 	message = "I think you entered something wrong...";
 }
 ```

+### Challenge: Dynamic output

+Use conditionals to compare two variable and change its output depending on the variables.

 ## Loops
 We're going to go over some of the basic loops in javascript, but yet again we're not going to cover everything, so you may want to read more about loops [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration).